Tunnel,Dark And Musty

 I handed him a small wad of bills — everything I had left after paying Eddie and the kid.
 “Lead the way, Lieutenant.”

 Don’t get the wrong idea about Lt.
 Carmody.
 He’s not a crooked cop, not as cops go.
 If he thinks you’re guilty of a serious crime, there’s no sum big enough buy him off.
 But this was different.
-To him, I was a freelancer named Harold Martin who did some hush-hush work for Intelligence, and he was doing some well-paid moonlighting after hours.
-I never ask if he claims the income on his tax forms, none of my business — but I do know he lives awfully well for a Lieutenant in the Guard.
+To him, I was a freelancer named Harold Martin who sometimes did some hush-hush work for Intelligence, and he was simply engaging in time-honored tradition of some well-paid moonlighting after hours.
+I never ask if he claims the income on his tax forms; none of my business — but I do know he lives awfully well for a Lieutenant in the Guard.

 He let me off under a tree, halfway down the block, and I was in over the fence in no time.
 The old house hadn’t changed; there was still nobody inside.
 Still off at that country estate of theirs, I guess.
 I eased my way through the unkempt grounds and over to the window I’d rigged earlier; it was undisturbed — fine.
 All I needed now was about five minutes and—

 “Well, now; as I live and breathe.
-Dear Martin it is, and no mistake!
+Dear Martyn it is, and no mistake!
 And how are you this fine evening?”

 Queen Molly in person.
 That was all I needed.